Josie and the Pussycats (comics): Animated

 During the 1968-1969 television season, the first Archie-based Saturday morning cartoon, The Archie Show, debuted on CBS.
 The Archie Show, produced by Filmation Studios, was not only a hit on TV, but spun off a radio hit as well (the Archies' song "Sugar, Sugar" hit the number one spot on the Billboard Hot 100 chart in September 1969 and went on to be Billboards number one "Hot 100 Single" of that year).
 Competing animation studio Hanna-Barbera Productions contacted Archie Comics about possibly adapting another of its properties into a similar show.
 Archie Comics offering to redevelop the Josie series into one about a teenage music band, and allowing Hanna-Barbera to adapt it into a music-based Saturday morning show.
 The show aired 16 episodes during the 1970-71 television season.
 In the 1972-73 television season, the show was re-conceptualized as Josie and the Pussycats in Outer Space and aired another 16 episodes.
 After the show's cancellation, Josie and the Pussycats made a final appearance in a guest shot on the September 22, 1973 episode of The New Scooby-Doo Movies, "The Haunted Showboat".

 In the wake of the 2001 feature film, DiC Entertainment, a company with extensive ties to Archie Comics, announced it had bought merchandising and adaptation rights to the characters and was planning to create a cartoon with them.
 However, production on this was never completed.
-Not much is known about what this series could had been, but had it been completed, it would had been co-produced and distributed with Riverdale Productions, a joint venture of Archie and MultiModal Media Group.
+Not much is known about what this series could have been, but had it been completed, it would have been co-produced and distributed with Riverdale Productions, a joint venture of Archie and MultiModal Media Group.

 Live-action

 Josie and the Pussycats appear in Riverdale on The CW.
 They are high school students who are dedicated to perfecting the "Pussycat" brand.
 Ashleigh Murray portrays Josephine "Josie" McCoy, named for Josephine Baker, whose father is a jazz musician and wishes his daughter played more serious music.
 Her mother is Riverdale's mayor.
 Asha Bromfield and Hayley Law portray Melody Valentine and Valerie Brown, respectively.
-All three of them are African-Americans.

 Josie would later emigrate to the spin-off series Katy Keene as an adult, with Murray reprising her role.
 In this, Josie finds two new Pussycats, Cricket O'dell and Trula Twyst portrayed by Azriel Patricia and Emily Rafala.